Rolesa/Solari-Yeristasyonu/README.md

 - **Tasks-Status Information (Loadcell data, Connection status):** Some are undefined.
 - **Mavlink:** Specifies which port will be used for the MAVLink connection with Pixhawk.
 - **Connect Button:** Initiates the MAVLink connection from the specified port.
-- **Anchor Lift-Drop:** Added to test the movement of the anchor positioned on the vehicle.
-Used for the manual up-down movement of the anchor.
+- **Hoe Lift-Drop:** Added to test the movement of the hoe positioned on the vehicle.
+Used for the manual up-down movement of the hoe.
 - **Start-HOLD-MANUAL-FORCE_ARM-DISARM Buttons:** Used to switch the vehicle between AUTO-HOLD-MANUAL modes and to arm and disarm.

 ---